What is ordinary income?

 - Ensuring compliance with federal and state tax laws

-Businesses can automate these calculations and prevent payroll tax mistakes using Homebase payroll.
+Manually tracking these items can result in costly errors.
+Luckily, businesses can automate these calculations and prevent payroll tax mistakes using payroll software.

 How Homebase helps with ordinary income taxation